New Orleans Asylum Lawyer

 VAWA also created important protections for trafficking victims (T nonimmigrant status) and victims of certain enumerated serious crimes (U nonimmigrant status).
 Congress created these benefits to encourage undocumented victims of crime to report the criminal activity that they had suffered and to strengthen the ability of law enforcement to arrest criminals in the United States.

 Petitioners for T nonimmigrant status must prove that they are victims of a “severe form of trafficking” and are in the United States on account of the trafficking activity.
-They must also demonstrate that they have complied with any reasonable request from a law enforcement agency for assistance in the investigation or prosecution of human trafficking and that they would suffer extreme hardship if they were to be removed in the United States.

 Both T and U petitioners may petition for their spouses and for their children under 21-years-old.
 Successful T and U petitions confer protection from removal, authorization to work, and provide a path to lawful permanent residency (and ultimately citizenship).